Mola Ram: Life

-It is said that two miniature painters of the Mughal imperial court at Delhi, Sham Das and his son Har Das (or Kehar Das), accompanied Sulaiman Shikoh, the son of Dara Shikoh, when he escaped from his uncle Aurangzeb in 1658 and sought refuge from Prithvi Shah of the Garhwal Kingdom, which had its capital in Srinagar.
-The painters remained in Srinagar as the royal tasbirdar (picture-makers), and developed the Garhwal style of miniature painting.
-Mola Ram was one of their descendants.
-The inception of the Garhwal school of painting is also sometimes credited to him.
+Local historial sources narrate that two miniature painters of the Mughal imperial court at Delhi, Sham Das and his son Har Das (or Kehar Das), accompanied Sulaiman Shikoh, the son of Dara Shikoh, when he escaped from his uncle Aurangzeb in 1658 and sought refuge from Prithvi Shah of the Garhwal Kingdom, which had its capital in Srinagar.

+The painters remained in Srinagar as the royal tasbirdar (picture-makers), on the King's request to Prince Sulaiman Shikoh.
+They taught the King Persian and customs within the courts of Delhi.
+The two painters painted in the Moughal Style of Miniature Painting And continued to do so with little change in their styles.

+Their descendants continued to train successive generations and followed their styles with little improvement in the development of a new style.
+Mola Ram, one of their descendants, is largely credited with creating the Garhwal School of Painting.
 His son Jwala Ram and grandson Atma Ram continued the tradition, but further descendants suspected a curse and gave up painting.
-However, one of his descendants, Tulsi (often confused with Tulsi Mistri, another contemporary painter) was also a painter.
+However, one of his descendants, Tulsi (often confused with Tulsi Mistri, another contemporary painter) also became a painter.

+Career

 Mola Ram worked during the times of Garhwal rulers Pradip Shah, Lalit Shah, Jayakrit Shah and Pradyumna Shah from 1777 to 1804.
 He continued to work for the development of art and literature during the period of the Gorkha rule (1803–15) and the British rule over Garhwal.

 Mola Ram himself initially painted in the Mughal style until visiting Kangra, e.g. his painting Mastani is in the Mughal idiom, while his later paintings, e.g. Vasakasajja Nayika, are in the Garhwal style, and can be called Garhwali Paintings in true sense.
 Some of his paintings are signed.
+Though Mola Ram has cast doubt on the authenticity of this claim.